-Description Capability XL Policy Comments Allow х Enable SO can configure the policy to enable or disable the availability of Non-FIPS Allow ^ Disable non-FIPS algorithms at the time the HSM is initialized. algorithms available Disallow Disable The HSM must operate using FIPS-approved algorithms only.
-Must be disabled in FIPS mode Allow Enable SO can configure the policy to enable or disable the use of Password Allow Disable passwords without trusted path for authentication. authentication Disallow х Disable The HSM must operate using the trusted path and module- generated secrets for authentication.
-Allow х Enable SO can configure the policy to enable or disable the use of the Trusted path Allow ~ Disable trusted path and module-generated secrets for authentication. authentication Disallow Disable The HSM must operate using passwords without trusted path for authentication.
-Enable SO can configure the policy to enable or disable the use of M of N M of N Allow Disable secret sharing to activate the module.
+Description Capability PCM KE Policy Comments Allow х Enable SO can configure the policy to enable or disable the availability of Non-FIPS algorithms Allow Disable non-FIPS algorithms at the time the HSM is initialized. available Disallow Disable The HSM must operate using FIPS-approved algorithms only.
+Must be disabled in FIPS mode Allow Enable SO can configure the policy to enable or disable the use of Password authentication Allow Disable passwords without trusted path for authentication.
+Disallow Х Disable The HSM must operate using the trusted path and module- generated secrets for authentication.

+Description Capability PCM KE Policy Comments Trusted path Allow х Enable Disable SO can configure the policy to enable or disable the use of the trusted path and module-generated secrets for authentication. authentication Disallow Disable The HSM must operate using passwords without trusted path for authentication.
+Enable SO can configure the policy to enable or disable the use of M of N M of N Allow Х Disable secret sharing to activate the module.
 Requires that the policy for "trusted path" authentication be enabled.
-Disallow Х Disable The HSM must operate without M of N secret sharing for activation.
-Allow х Enable SO can configure the policy to enable or disable the availability of Cloning 7.110 ~ Disable the cloning function for the HSM as a whole.
+Disallow Disable The HSM must operate without M of N secret sharing for activation.
+Cloning Allow х Enable Disable SO can configure the policy to enable or disable the availability of the cloning function for the HSM as a whole.
 Disallow Disable The HSM must operate without cloning.
-Allow Enable SO can configure the policy to enable or disable the availability of Masking Disable the masking function for the HSM as a whole.
-Disallow Disable The HSM must operate without masking. v Enable Off-board storage is used for backup purposes in the Nitrox XL NFB Off-board Storage Allow Х Disable FIPS cryptographic module stand-alone configuration.
-The SO can enable or disable the use of off-board storage.
-Disallow Disable Off-board storage is not allowed in the appliance configuration.
-M of N auto- Allow Enable SO can configure the policy to enable or disable the use of the M of activation 7 Disable N auto-activation feature.
-Disallow Х Disable The HSM must operate without M of N auto-activation.
+Mooking Allow Enable SO can configure the policy to enable or disable the availability of the masking function for the HSM as a whole.
+Masking Disallow Х Disable Disable Disallow ^ Enable The HSM must operate without masking.
+Off-board storage is used for backup purposes The SO can enable Off-board Storage Allow Disable or disable the use of off-board storage.
+On board Glorago Disallow Х Disable Off-board storage is not allowed Allow X Enable SO can configure the policy to enable or disable the use of the M M of N auto-activation ^ Disable of N auto-activation feature.
+Disallow Disable The HSM must operate without M of N auto-activation.
 ECC mechanisms Allow х Enable This capability is set prior to shipment to the customer.
-It controls available 7.1101 ~ Disable the availability of ECC mechanisms.
+It controls available Disable the availability of ECC mechanisms.
 Disallow Disable ECC mechanisms are not available.
-A.H Y Enable SO can configure the policy to enable a partition to be reset if it is Partition reset Allow Х Disable locked as a result of exceeding the maximum number of failed login attempts.
-Disallow Disable A partition cannot be reset and must be re-created as a result of exceeding the maximum number of failed login attempts.
+D Allow X Enable Disable SO can configure the policy to enable a partition to be reset if it is locked as a result of exceeding the maximum number of failed Partition reset Disallow Disable login attempts.
+A partition cannot be reset and must be re-created as a result of exceeding the maximum number of failed login attempts.
+Allow х Enable SO can configure the policy to enable the replication of the module's key material over the network to a second module.
+Network Replication - ^ Disable , Disallow Disable The module cannot be replicated over the network.
+Force user PIN change Allow Х Enable Disable This capability is set prior to shipment to the customer.
+If enabled, it forces the user to change PIN upon first login.
+Disallow Disable The user is never forced to change PIN on first login.
+Allow х Enable This capability is set prior to shipment to the customer.
+It allows Remote authentication Allow ^ Disable the use of remote authentication.
+Disallow Disable Remote authentication cannot be enabled for the module.
+Korean Digital Signature algorithms Allow Х Enable SO can configure the policy to enable or disable the use of the Korean Digital Signature algorithms. Ĭ Disallow Disable Disable Korean Digital Signature algorithms are not available.
+Disaliow Disable Notean Digital Digitalure algorithms are not available.